mentainha/m3o/README.md

 # M3O

-M3O is a serverless cloud platform
+M3O is a serverless cloud gateway

 ## Overview